pybuilder/pybuilder.github.io/documentation/writing_plugins.md

 ```

 ### Descriptions
 As you can see above, our task has no description currently.
-We can changed that by adding one through the description decorator :
+We can change that by adding one through the description decorator :

 ```
 from __future__ import print_function